dosanma1/go-auth-server/README.md

 ## Overview

-Simple web server with 3 routes:

-- /: Returns index.html
-- /form.html: Returns form.html
+Simple auth server to authenticate user and create a cookie for further authentications:

-- /hello: Returns a "Hello"
+- /login: Returns login.html
+- /register: POST request to register user (no html form provided)

 ### Installation